Trevor Foster

-Trevor John French Foster MBE (3 December 1914 – 2 April 2005) was a Welsh rugby footballer, and coach.
+Trevor John French Foster (3 December 1914 – 2 April 2005) was a Welsh rugby footballer and coach.
 He played rugby union for Newport and rugby league for Bradford Northern.
-Trevor Foster was a Sergeant Physical Training Instructor in the British Army during World War II.
+Foster was a Sergeant Physical Training Instructor in the British Army during World War II.

 Early years

-Trevor Foster was born on 3 December 1914 in Newport, Monmouthshire, but is best known for his association with the Bradford Northern rugby league club having joined them as a player in 1938 for £400 from Newport RFC, his home town's rugby union club.

-He made a name for himself playing for Newport Schoolboys and Pill Harriers as a teenager, before joining Newport.
+Trevor Foster was born on December 3rd, 1914, in Newport, Monmouthshire.
+He joined the Bradford Northern rugby league club in 1938 for £400 from Newport RFC, his home town's rugby union club.
+Foster played for Newport Schoolboys and Pill Harriers as a teenager, before joining Newport.
 He was also chosen to play for invitational team Crawshays.